-New Delhi: A day after a Surat court found Congress MP from Wayanad Rahul Gandhi guilty and sentenced him to two years in jail, the Lok Sabha secretariat on Friday in a notification disqualified him from the Lok Sabha with effect from March 23, 2023.
+A day after a Surat court found Congress MP from Wayanad Rahul Gandhi guilty and sentenced him to two years in jail, the Lok Sabha secretariat on Friday in a notification disqualified him from the Lok Sabha with effect from March 23, 2023.

 A court in Surat found Congress MP Rahul Gandhi guilty in a 2009 defamation case and sentenced him to two years in jail.
 However, the court also approved his bail on a surety of Rs 15,000 and allowed him 30 days to appeal against the sentence.